sensics/OSVR-RenderManager/installer/README.txt

 IMPORTANT: This installer only includes sample applications and the libraries and source code needed to compile applications.
 If you are running a pre-compiled Unity, Unreal, or other demo this will not update the version of RenderManager it is linked against; you must either obtain an updated demo or (if you're lucky) copy the RenderManager.dll file from this installer into appropriate location inside the game folder.

 IMPORTANT: Using DirectMode requires
-	nVidia driver version 364.64 or higher (364.47 and 364.51 have a bug preventing it from working). or AMD Crimson drivers (tested with version 16.1). or Intel drivers (tested with version 20.19.15.4409, but OpenGL Interop requires a version after 6/6/2016).
+	nVidia driver version 364.64 or higher, but use one lower than 368.22 (which disables support for non-HDCP displays in many configurations) if your display is not HDCP compliant. or AMD Crimson drivers (tested with version 16.1). or Intel drivers (tested with version 20.19.15.4409, but OpenGL Interop is not yet released as of 6/6/2016).

 FAQ: If you have multiple GPUs not in SLI mode, you need to select "Activate all displays" instead of "SLI Disabled" in the nVidia Control Panel under "Configure SLI, Surround, PhysX" to make DirectMode work.